amazingandyyy/projects/readme.md

-# projects website
+#projects website
 author is (amazingandyyy){amazingandyyy@gmail.com}

-##This is a website the funciont let developers post thier project and ask for collabarators, finicial supports and even supplies including food, or other devices.
+#####This is a website that lets developers post their projects and ask for collabarators, finicial supports and even supplies including food, or other devices. :)

 ###USING CASE 1:
 A developer, buid a iOS app, and she can ask for